 Furthermore, the United Nations Group has linked up with the World Bank in fighting poverty.
 The UN Millennium Summit in 2000 adopted the Millennium Development Goals (MDGs) that called for concrete social achievements by 2015, including halving the ratio of people in extreme poverty.
 The World Bank's PRSP is going to be used as the instrument to achieve these goals.
-The Bank economists estimate that this would require \$40-\$60 billion in additional external assistance per year, implying roughly doubling the current global ODA.2
+The Bank economists estimate that this would require \$40-\$60 billion in additional external assistance per year, implying roughly doubling the current global ODA.

 In the current global excitement over MDGs, the EU and US are to bolster their aid spending to levels unthinkable from their past stinginess.
-The EU has promised to increase ODA to 0.39 percent of GNP (amounting to an additional \$7 billion or so per year) while the US has declared to add \$5 billion per year during the next three years for the benefit of poor countries with "good practice."
+The EU has promised to increase ODA to 0.39 percent of GNP (amounting to an additional \$7 billion or so per year) while the US has declared to add \$5 billion annually during the next three years for the benefit of poor countries with "good practice."
 There seem to be two reasons for the outburst of goodwill particularly in 2002.
 The first is the newly found nexus between terrorism and poverty after the September 11 attack, making some countries more generous.
-The second is a series of international conferences in 2002 that feature development.3 With so many opportunities for publicity, it is natural that national and international bureaucracies strive for greatest visibility.
+The second is a series of international conferences in 2002 that feature development.
+With so many opportunities for publicity, it is natural that national and international bureaucracies strive for greatest visibility.

 The renewed global interest in development is welcome, but we have some worries.
 We are not worried too much about the fact that even the superb generosity of the EU and US will fall short of the required ODA targets calculated by the World Bank.
 Nor do we lament exceedingly that Japan, the top donor until 2000, is unable to participate quantitatively in this humanitarian effort due to its fiscal crisis.
-Our concern is over the strategic soundness of poverty reduction rather than its finances.
-With all enthusiasm and determination, the global drive to cut poverty may go off track if the sense of balance and continuity is lost.
-Poverty has always been a tough problem in human society.
-We are now confronting the toughest part of it, extreme poverty in the poorest countries, which past efforts failed to eliminate.
-To succeed, cool heads, not just religious fervor or herd instinct, should be in the driver's development and financial sector reform.
+Our concern is over the

-2 For the contents and costing of MDGs, see S. Devarajan, M.J.
+&lt;sup>2 For the contents and costing of MDGs, see S. Devarajan, M.J.
 Miller and E.V.
-Swanson, "Goals for Development: History, Prospects and Costs," World Bank Discussion Paper no.2819, April 2002; and "The Costs of Attaining the Millennium Development Goals," World Bank pamphlet at Monterrey, Mexico, March 18-22, 2002.
+Swanson, "Goals for Development: History, Prospects and Costs," World Bank Discussion Paper no.2819, April 2002; and "The Costs of Attaining the Millenium Development Goals," World Bank pamphlet at Monterrey, Mexico, March 18-22, 2002.
 However, it is puzzling that all additional funding for growth or poverty reduction is assumed to come from ODA, not from private or domestic sources.
 If policies are improved (as the authors assume), even poor countries should be able to mobilize these sources.
-To deny this is to underestimate their potentiality as well as to contradict many of the World Bank's own programs for private sector
+To deny this is to underestimate their potentiality as well as to contradict many of the World Bank's own programs for private sector development and financial sector reform.

-These include the World Economic (Davos) Forum in New York (January-February), UN-hosted International Conference on Financing for Development in Monterrey, Mexico (March), OECD Ministerial Summit in Paris (May), G8 Summit in Kananaskis, Canada (June), and the World Summit on Sustainable Development in Johannesburg, South Africa (August-September), in addition to the regular World Bank-IMF annual and development committee meetings.
+&lt;sup>3 These include the World Economic (Davos) Forum in New York (January-February), UN-hosted International Conference on Financing for Development in Monterrey, Mexico (March), OECD Ministerial Summit in Paris (May), G8 Summit in Kananaskis, Canada (June), and the World Summit on Sustainable Development in Johannesburg, South Africa (August-September), in addition to the regular World Bank-IMF annual and development committee meetings.